calipho-sib/nextprot-docs/help/faq.md

 <a name="#09">**Q09.
 How can I be informed of updates in neXtProt?**</a>

+Updates in neXtProt are described in our [news](../news).

-You can follow us on [Twitter](https://twitter.com/nextprot_news) or [ResearchGate](https://www.researchgate.net/project/neXtProt), where you will be kept up to date with all new releases and changes to neXtProt.
+You can also follow us on [Twitter](https://twitter.com/nextprot_news) or [ResearchGate](https://www.researchgate.net/project/neXtProt), where you will be kept up to date with all new releases and changes to neXtProt.

 <a name="#10">**Q10.
 What is the difference between curated publications and additional publications in nextProt?**</a>